xconnor9896/year-2-capstone/daily-logs/zach.md

 5/6/22

 i compently finshed the send verfiy email controller now to finsh up the password reset which should be easyish because the bulk of it is the same

+5/10/22

+Figureing out how to connect my controllers tp the backend